 The Court

-The Summer Court is the most overtly coastal and tropical of the seven courts of Prythian — turquoise seas kissed by the sun, a dry suffocating heat softened only by the breeze off the water, pearl-white stone the colour of coral, sea glass, shell and a bay crowded with ships.
-Its capital, Adriata, the city of pearl, spreads around and below the High Lord's palace, which crowns a mountain-island at the heart of a half-moon bay: tan stone walls and red roofs threaded with canals, sea-spray and open, airy streets.
-Once devastated under Amarantha — its former High Lord Nostrus and his whole line slaughtered for resisting her — the court was rebuilt by Tarquin, who rose from prince and admiral to become the youngest High Lord, and who dreams aloud of a fairer Prythian where the lower-caste fae are no longer servants and slaves.
+The most blatantly tropical of the seven courts, and it knows it.
+Turquoise sea, that dry suffocating heat the breeze off the water barely touches, pearl-white stone the colour of coral, sea glass and shell and a bay full of ships.
+Adriata, the city of pearl, spilling around and below the palace that crowns a mountain-island at the heart of a half-moon bay — tan walls, red roofs, canals, sea-spray, streets left open to the air.
+Amarantha gutted it once: Nostrus and his entire line slaughtered for refusing her.
+Then Tarquin rose from prince and admiral to youngest High Lord and rebuilt the whole thing, out loud dreaming of a Prythian where the lower-caste fae aren't servants and slaves anymore.
+The optimist of the bunch.
+We were rooting for him.

 What Happens Here